 Nominate a reversionary beneficiary

-There are rules about who you can nominate to receive your super.
-Generally, a super beneficiary is someone who is dependent on you at the time of your death.
+There are rules about who you can nominate to get your super.
+Generally, a super beneficiary is someone who's dependent on you at the time of your death.

 Your spouse